-The payments are made directly to you, and you are responsible for fixing anything on the property if you have tenants or the homeowner remained in the home.
+The payments are made directly to you, and you are not responsible for fixing anything on the property if you have tenants or the homeowner remained in the home.

 Just like a bank, if the mortgage is not being paid, you have the right to take the home.